amritadutta25/CodeCompanions_backend/readme.md

 - Users should be able to see the site on desktop and mobile
 - Users can create an account
 - Users can sign in to their account
-- Users can create a new peer programming session
+- Users can create a new peer programming session (meeting)
-- Users can see all peer programming sessions scheduled
+- Users can see all peer programming sessions (meetings) scheduled
-- Users can update a peer programming session
+- Users can update a peer programming session (meeting)
-- Users can delete a peer programming session
+- Users can delete a peer programming session (meeting)

 ## Route Map

-### Session routes:
+### Session/Meeting routes:
 | Route Name | Endpoint | Method | Description |
 |------------|----------|--------|-------------|
 | Index | /sessions/ | GET | Renders all sessions on a page|